Lactantius, Lucius Coelius Firmianus

 Some ‘nota' marks and pointing hands.

-On [a1r] a six-line Italian, probably Roman, initial ‘M' is supplied in maroon and yellow with white pen-work, on a gold ground edged in black; within the body of the letter green vine-stem scrolling on a blue ground; foliate and floral extensions into the inner and upper margins in blue, green, black, maroon, and white, with gold dots, and a small bird in green and blue.
+On [a1r] a six-line Italian (Roman, by 'the Master of the Barbo Missal') initial ‘M' is supplied in maroon and yellow with white pen-work, on a gold ground edged in black; within the body of the letter green vine-stem scrolling on a blue ground; foliate and floral extensions into the inner and upper margins in blue, green, black, maroon, and white, with gold dots, and a small bird in green and blue.
 Other similar principal five- and six-line initials are supplied in maroon, blue, yellow, and green with white pen-work, on a gold ground edged in black, floral and foliate decoration within the body of the letter in these colours, small extensions into the margins in green, blue, maroon, white, and black with gold dots; see Pächt and Alexander II 106, no. pr.
-1. Other one- to two-line initials are supplied in red or blue with pen-work decoration and extensions into the margins in red or purple; in the table of rubrics, paragraph marks are supplied in red or blue; rubrics and chapter numbers in red, following the table of rubrics.
+1; and, for the identification of the workshop, see now Martin Davies, 'From Mainz to Subiaco: Illumination of the First Italian Printed Books', in La Stampa romana nella citta dei papi e in Europa, ed.
+Cristina Dondi et al, CERL Papers XII, Studi e testi, 506 (Vatican, 2016), 9-42, listed at p.
+42. Other one- to two-line initials are supplied in red or blue with pen-work decoration and extensions into the margins in red or purple; in the table of rubrics, paragraph marks are supplied in red or blue; rubrics and chapter numbers in red, following the table of rubrics.

 Provenance: Vincenzo Maria Carafa (1739-1814), 8th Prince of Roccella, of Messina; armorial book-plate lettered: ‘Ex libris Vinc.
 M. Kar.
 Ca. St. Pr.
 Amphiss' (see Gelli no. 130).
 Ralph Willett (1719-1795); catalogue of the library, p.
 4; sale (6 Dec.
 1813), lot 1371.
 William Roscoe (1753-1831); sale, lot 579.
 Purchased for £21; see Books Purchased (1817), 5, and Macray 302.